 The dojo was founded by Brasse Sensei when he moved to the San Francisco Bay Area from Melbourne Australia in April of 2002.
 Since opening the school, six of the original students have achieved dan level rankings and are registered black belts with the Aikikai Hombu Dojo in Japan.
 Brasse Sensei returns regularly to the Iwama dojo in Japan to continue his training; some of his students have also accompanied him on this journey.

-Aikido By the Bay now share a beautiful location with Gold Medal Martial Arts in Belmont, California.
+Aikido By the Bay now share a beautiful location with Gold Medal Martial Arts in Belmont, California, and is one of the best Aikido schools in the San Mateo area.
 Brasse Sensei and Master Herb Perez (Gold Medalist in Taekwondo at the 1992 Olympic Games) share the same passion in teaching the Martial Arts to adults and kids alike.

-Aikido by the Bay is a member dojo with the Takemusu Aikido Association.
+Aikido by the Bay is a member dojo of the Takemusu Aikido Association.